refaktory/kube-workspace/README.md

 The public key is used as an API token.
 Access to workspaces is only possible via SSH with the private key.

+## Contributing

+If you use `nix` with flakes, you can run `nix develop` to get a development shell with all required dependencies.

+Helper commands:

+* `cargo xtask fmt` - Format all code (`cargo fmt` for Rust, `black` for CLI)
+* `cargo xtask lint` - Check and lint all code
+* `cargo xtask docker-build` - Build Docker image
+* `cargo xtask docker-publish` - Build Docker image and publish to image registry